Homeschool Resources To Get Started

 - Find out what your state’s laws are.
 HSLDA (Home School Legal Defense Association) is a great place to start.
 Take some time to read them over, pray about your options, and see where God leads you in this aspect.
 Also, it is the law, not what the local public school tells you to do, that you follow.
 And on a personal note: remember, our children belong to God. (…Then saith he unto them, Render therefore unto Caesar the things which are Caesar’s; and unto God the things that are God’s.
 Matthew 22:21).

 - Research your curriculum choices.
 There are literally hundreds, if not more.
 It can be hard to decide.
 Ask seasoned homeschoolers what has worked best, read reviews from real homeschool moms, ask for samples from the business -if available, buy used on eBay or other websites, and try to spend as little money as possible during your first year of homeschooling.
 It’s a learning process and you do not want to spend more than necessary!
+I use a variety of curriculum from a variety of companies, but if I had to choose just one company and buy a boxed/all-in-one style curriculum, it would be from Master Books.

 - Plan on taking it slow and ease into a routine/schedule.
 The great thing about homeschooling, is that you can be flexible & relaxed, or stick to a rigid schedule & make plans… do whatever it is you feel will be best for your family and will best help you to reach your ultimate goals in raising your children (academics, character, morals, etc.).